You have no items in your shopping cart.

 Talk about the things that get strange and confusing after sex.

 Talk about the things about your bodies that are strange and confusing to you.

 Normalize the idea that we’ve all got different bodies with different needs.

 And seriously, find out how many different reasons your body can find to try to mount an unnecessary defence campaign against harmless things like pineapples, because allergies will try to ruin everyone’s life at one point or another.

 On the other hand, I have another friend who’s refused to allow any more cumshots on his face ever since he had to spend several days blaming his one red, swollen, itchy eye on completely imaginary allergies.

 So who knows?
 Allergies might be fucking up your sex life without you even knowing it, but they could also be there for you whenever you need a handy excuse for polite company.
 It’s the least they could do.

 Originally posted @ The Eyeopener, September 2016.

-Jen is currently the Quality/Operations Analyst at Eve Medical, a social venture that is extending health screening beyond the clinic into the privacy and comfort of patients' homes.
+Jennifer Chan is currently the Product/Operations Manager at Eve Medical, a social venture that is extending health screening beyond the clinic into the privacy and comfort of patients' homes.
 Motivated by the 500,000 cases of cervical cancer that occur worldwide each year, Eve Medical developed and launched the Eve Kit Service for do-it-yourself at-home HPV screening.
-Jen is currently also a Venture for Canada Fellow (2017 Cohort).
-She has previously facilitated and organized around queer, youth, racialized, and disability initiatives.
+Jen is also a Venture for Canada Fellow (2017 Cohort).
+Along with a background in biomedical engineering, she has previously facilitated and organized around queer, youth, racialized, and disability initiatives.